lczech/gappa/doc/md/edpl.md

  * `list.csv`: A list of the EDPL for each pquery of each sample.
 The list contains four columns:
-   Sample name (using the input file name), pquery name (one line for each name for pqueries with multiple names), the EDPL value of that pquery, and the weight (multiplicity) of the pquery.
+   Sample name (using the input file name), pquery name (one line for each name for pqueries with multiple names), the weight (multiplicity) of the pquery, and the EDPL value of that pquery.
-   As this list needs quite some memory, it can also be deactivated with `--no-list-file`.
+   As this list needs quite some memory (about as much as the input jplace files), it can also be deactivated with `--no-list-file`.
  * `histogram.csv`: A summary histogram of the EDPL values.
 This can be used in spreadsheet tools to produce a graph that allows an overview of the values for easy assessment.
    Using the settings `--histogram-bins` and `--histogram-max`, the histogram output can be refined.